How Many Relationships Fail [Breakup Statistics]

 After a break up 37% of respondents said they cut all contact, while another 40% said they remained in contact.

-The data showed that older people are more likely to remain in contact after a break up.
-More than 50% of young couples that break up cut all contact to each other.
+The data showed that older people are more likely to remain in contact after a breakup.
+More than 50% of young couples that break up cut all contact with each other.

 Cut all contactRemained in contact